-I want to give you practical steps like make sure you carve out time to write, sharpen your gift and give it time as you sift through your voice, areas of weakness and strength.
-I could also spend some time talking through the importance of consistency and grace as you pen through your God’s thoughts, dreams and convictions, all which are so important.
+I want to give you practical steps, like: Make sure you carve out time to write; sharpen your gift; and give it time as you sift through your voice, areas of weakness and strengths.
+I could also spend some time talking through the importance of consistency and grace as you pen through your God-inspired thoughts, dreams and convictions, all of which are so important.
 But more than anything, I want to remind you of why you’re taking your first steps in the first place.

 Steps full of joy, delight and grace.
 Thinking of the work that He’s done in you and how the world will now know Jesus just a little bit better because of His work in and through you.
 Yes, take the time for your writing.
 Write in the margins, in the mundane and the quiet.
 But take the steps for His glory.

-They will be steps in worship, as we choose to use our convictions and gifts to make much of Him, and not our selves.
-Resolving to give each word up for His glory, the transformation of our soul, and the building up of the kingdom.
+They will be steps in worship, as we choose to use our convictions and gifts to make much of Him and not ourselves.
+Resolving to give up each word for His glory, the transformation of our soul and the building up of the Kingdom.
 With our eyes on Him and His mission, our steps are fueled by love.
-Hebrews 12:2 Hebrews 12:2

-“Looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.”
+“looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.”
+(Hebrews 12:2, ESV)

 So take those steps, sister.
 Steps of resolve, conviction, grace and courage.